ruitaiS/capstone-2/README.md

 ## Model Development

 (TODO: You say training a lot here)
 Please note that the models in this project are rule based, created from direct observations of general trends in the data, rather than being "trained" on it in the traditional sense.
 For this reason I chose not to seperate the main training data into training and validation sets, instead opting to use the entire training set as a whole.

-Smaller datasets lead to weaker generalizations, and would be more prone to sampling variance than using all the training data available.
+A) Smaller datasets lead to weaker generalizations, and would be more prone to sampling variance than using all the training data available.
 I believe this decision is justified, and I hope the details in the following sections will make the rationale behind it clear to the reader.

+B) Ultimately this was not a wise decision, for reasons discussed in the final results section.

 Randomly picking a winner results in an accuracy of about 50%.
 Picking white to win for every match yields a slightly improved 52% accuracy due to the first move advantage discussed previously.
 Always picking the higher rated player as the winner across the entire training set gives correct predictions about 65% of the time.